syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 ### DataGrid

-Imports data from Microsoft DataGrid control with its header and cell formatting to Excel worksheet.
-The following code illustrates how to import data from Microsoft DataGrid control to worksheet.
+Exports data from Microsoft DataGrid control with its header and cell formatting to Excel worksheet.
+The following code illustrates how to export data from Microsoft DataGrid control to worksheet.

-N> GetDataTable() method returns DataTable of applicable data to import.
+N> GetDataTable() method returns DataTable of applicable data to export.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}
-//XlsIO supports importing of data from data grid to worksheet in Windows Forms and WPF platforms alone.
+//XlsIO supports exporting of data from data grid to worksheet in Windows Forms and WPF platforms alone.
 {% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}